How to access your Crafty instance

 The default admin credentials are generated and stored in app/config/default-creds.txt.

-Example: assuming Crafty is installed in the default location
+Example: assuming Crafty is installed in the default location - On CasaOS you can use the following steps, assuming you didn't change this installation settings

 We highly recommend changing this immediately after logging in.